 If you have installed this over an earlier version of this integration, proceed to enabling a migration path.

 Otherwise, it’s time to enable the integration and set up the default folder structure.

-Note: If your Box enterprise has disabled all unpublished applications by default, you must whitelist the NetSuite application.
+Note: If your Box enterprise has disabled all unpublished applications by default, you must add the NetSuite application to your allow list.
 To review and, if necessary, modify this setting, from your Admin Console navigate to Enterprise Settings > Apps.
 Scroll down to the Third Party Applications section.
 If Unpublished Applications is checked, then in the Except for: box, enter the same API Key (also known as "Client ID") you used in the custom applications section -- pl0vgv5rriv0o4pzqmwy0dlkao2cleat .
 Then click Save.